 Chipotle Chicken and Black Bean Soup is a great way to spice up some leftover chicken!
 Chicken simmers with chipotle peppers and black beans along with a bit of kale for a flavorful, healthy soup topped with avocado.
-Sharing as part of the Sunday Supper Easy Cinco De Mayo recipes.

 I was really excited about the way this Chipotle Chicken and Black Bean Soup came out.